AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 **To edit the smart crop or smart swatch of a single image:**

-1. Select the Experience Manager logo and navigate to **[!UICONTROL Assets]**, then to the folder that has a smart crop or smart swatch image profile applied to it.
+1. Select the Experience Manager logo and navigate to **[!UICONTROL Assets]**, then to the folder that has a smart crop or smart swatch Image Profile applied to it.

 1. Select the folder so you can open its contents.
-1. Select the image whose smart crop or smart swatch you want to adjust.
+1. Select the image whose smart crop or smart swatch that you want to adjust.
 1. In the toolbar, select **[!UICONTROL Smart Crop]**.

 1. Do any of the following: